greggelong/complexity/README.md

 I have made a python script that can compare two initial conditions for a given r value

 This can test for sensitivity to inital conditions.
-I used it to answer test and homwork questions
+I used it to answer test and homework questions

 It plots the results with matplotlib and prints values to the shell